-The township takes it’s name from the 1460 hectacre tree lined lake where you may catch yellowbelly, redfin, perch or short-finned eel.
+The township takes its name from the 1460 hectare tree lined lake where you may catch Yellowbelly, Redfin, Estuary Perch or Short-finned eel.

 The lake foreshore is 27 kilometres with numerous sites to camp or set up for a day, making it a popular destination for swimming, boating and fishing.

 A visit to the sports complex is highly recommended.

 - a quality 9 hole golf course with turf greens

 - 8 plexipave tennis courts for hire